 Private equity funds can have a diverse focus and invest across different sectors.
 Some PE funds structure themselves as sector-agnostic, while others are more sector-specific or niche-oriented (focused on domains such as technology, industrial, logistics, hospitality, and energy).
 Naturally, each sector entails different risk levels, which are influenced by the economic circumstances and trends at the time of investment.

-For example, a PE fund with a growth/buyout strategy usually invests in established companies with proven market products and positive EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization), typically involving larger investments compared to venture capital funds that invest smaller tickets in several startups and early-stage companies, where growth is less certain (but potential can be high).
+For example, a PE fund with a buyout and growth objective usually invests in established companies with proven market products and positive EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization).
+This typically involves larger investments compared to venture capital funds that invest in smaller tickets in several startups and early-stage companies, where growth is less certain (but potential can be high).

 Similar to how a PE fund conducts its due diligence before investing in companies in its pipeline, investors should also carry out some sort of due diligence on the funds they are considering investing in.
 It’s important to check who the fund managers are, their experience and track record, as well as the fund’s investment strategy and exit strategy.
 These are just some considerations to bear in mind.